 Homework 3-5 assignments including conceptual questions, exercises, and Python implementation and system design.
-30% Project Course project in groups of 3-4 (smaller or individual groups only for PhD students with the professor's consent).
-35% 5% for project proposal 5% for midterm video 10% for final presentation 10% for final report 5% for summarizing other projects Quizzes Midterm Exam short quizzes during class Date will be announced in class 15% 20%
+35% Project Course project in groups of 3-4 (smaller or individual groups only for PhD students with the professor's consent).
+35% 5% for project proposal 5% for midterm presentation 10% for final presentation 15% for final report Quizzes ~ 5 unannounced quizzes during class 10% Midterm Exam Date will be announced in class 20% pop quizzes about concepts learned in previous lectures for extra credit.

-Extra Credit.
-Computer Vision is a research area that celebrates creativity.
-Some homework assignments may have an optional section where students may use the material learned in class to answer open-ended questions or to complete tasks that require creativity.
-Lectures may also have opportunities for extra credit.
 Extra credit is capped at 10%.
 For example, if you get 6 extra points and 91 in the rest of your class, your final grade will be 91 + 6 = 97 points; however if you get 18 extra points and 91 in the rest of the class, your final grade will be 91 + 10 = 101 points.
 Attempting extra credit assignments is optional, but a valuable opportunity to make up for points lost in other assignments/exams.